dotnet/roslynator/docs/AnalyzersVsRefactorings.md

-﻿# Analyzers vs. Refactorings
+# Analyzers vs. Refactorings

 There are two basic concepts in code analysis:

 * **Analyzer** (+ **Code Fix**)
 * **Refactoring**

-Unfortunately, some developers do not distiguish between these two concepts which causes a confusion.
+Unfortunately, some developers do not distinguish between these two concepts which causes confusion.

 ## Basic Terms